dskrypa/cli_command_parser/_sources/index.rst.txt

     Optional arguments:
-      --name NAME, -n NAME        The person to say hello to (default: 'World') --count COUNT, -c COUNT     Number of times to repeat the message (default: 1) --help, -h                  Show this help message and exit (default: False)
+      --name NAME, -n NAME        The person to say hello to (default: 'World') --count COUNT, -c COUNT     Number of times to repeat the message (default: 1) --help, -h                  Show this help message and exit

 Installing CLI Command Parser